octokit/plugin-rest-endpoint-methods.js/docs/orgs/get.md

 # Get an organization

-To see many of the organization response values, you need to be an authenticated organization owner with the `admin:org` scope.
+Gets information about an organization.

 When the value of `two_factor_requirement_enabled` is `true`, the organization requires all members, billing managers, and outside collaborators to enable [two-factor authentication](https://docs.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/).

-GitHub Apps with the `Organization plan` permission can use this endpoint to retrieve information about an organization's GitHub plan.
-See "[Authenticating with GitHub Apps](https://docs.github.com/apps/building-github-apps/authenticating-with-github-apps/)" for details.
-For an example response, see 'Response with GitHub plan information' below."
+To see the full details about an organization, the authenticated user must be an organization owner.

+OAuth app tokens and personal access tokens (classic) need the `admin:org` scope to see the full details about an organization.

+To see information about an organization's GitHub plan, GitHub Apps need the `Organization plan` permission.

 ```js
 octokit.rest.orgs.get({